I have never had a house.

 The process of (r) adaptation

-The current project is based on my personal experience and history of a house and it takes on the appropriation of space inside the family.
-It was inspired by the preoccupation of being a migrant and about changing the house of living and the integration.
+The current project was inspired by the preoccupation of being a migrant and about changing the house of living and the integration.

 Photography is a result of a relationship and a way to relate.
 By raking up and constructing a house where I live, by searching through the archives and shelves, by using photography, all forms of photography, I construct my house in an unreal fiction world and use it as evidence for reality.
 Unsuccessfully.